dbvcode/interview-search/README.md

 ## TODO

--   Exit app function :D
+-   exit app function :D
+-   more flexibility with the lists (reset, display, etc)
--   Refine the user experience a bit
+-   refine the user experience a bit